bahmoudd/arch-install-guide/README.md

 ```
 nano /etc/hosts
 ```

-#### Add these lines to it
+Add the below lines to it
 ```
 127.0.0.1    localhost
 ::1          localhost
 127.0.1.1    arch.localdomain arch
 ```
 Replace `arch` with the hostname of your choice.
-Make sure it matches the hostname in ```/etc/hostname```\
+Make sure it matches the hostname in ```/etc/hostname```.\
 Save & exit.

 ### Enable NetworkManager <a name="enable-networkmanager"></a>
-"Enabling" a software puts in a state when you can use it - essentially turning it on.
+"Enabling" a software puts in a state when you can use it - essentially turning it on so you can use it.
 ```
 systemctl enable NetworkManager
 ```